Invariants of Tutte Partitions and a $q$-Analogue: The rank generating polynomial and the Tutte polynomial

 \end{definition}

-We will use the following result (see \cite[Proposition 5]{BCJ17}).
-We include the proof for the convenience of the reader.
-This result will allow us to deduce that the rank polynomial of a prime-free matroid or $q$-matroid depends only on its rank and nullity, which is perhaps not surprising in the light of Lemma \ref{lem:clopen_properties}.
+We remark that a $4$-variable definition of the rank generating polynomial was given in \cite{shiromoto19}, where it was used to obtain a generalisation of Greene's theorem.
+We will use the following result (see \cite[Equation (2)]{BCJ17}).
+We include the proof for completeness.
+This result will allow us to deduce that the rank generating polynomial of a prime-free matroid or $q$-matroid depends only on its rank and nullity, which is perhaps not surprising in the light of Lemma \ref{lem:clopen_properties}.
 Note that the \emph{rank-lack} of $x\in\mL$ is defined to be $r({\bf1})-r(x)$.
+We recall the notion of \emph{a relatively complemented} lattice, which means that for all intervals $[a,b]\subseteq\mathcal{L}$ and $x\in[a,b]$, there exists $y\in[a,b]$ such that $a=x\wedge y$ and $b=x\vee y$.
+It is well known that $\mathcal{L}$ is relatively complemented.
+This notion is used in the following proof.